Potato and mint soup

 Green beans (steamed to crunchy)

-Toasted sunflower seeds / pine kernels (or both)
+Toasted sunflower / pumpkins / poppy seeds / pine kernels (or all of them)

 Olive oil, salt and pepper